DanTarsoly/MouseSmasher/README.md

 # MouseSmasher

-A simple button clicker browser game made with JavaScript This project was made to be presented on a workshop.
+A simple button clicker browser game made with JavaScript.

+This project was made to be presented on a workshop.